 Consider changing what you eat.
-Maybe try Veganuary (even if it’s already halfway into, or past January, it doesn’t matter).
+Maybe try Veganuary (even if it’s already halfway into, or past January, it doesn’t matter – have a go).
 Or maybe try eating less meat, eggs and dairy, or having some meat-free or diary-free days every week.

 I’m always happy to find another author who uses the magic of words and the potentially powerful imagery inherent in them to bring awareness of environmental issues, animal rights and nature conservation to the world.

 Sonia Faruqi is one such author, having written two books, both of which she says happened accidentally!